mackieks/fujiflex/README.md

 The total BOM cost for fujiflex is around 10USD. **If you're paying more than $5 per FPGA, you are being ripped off!**

+- Order the FPC with 0.5oz/in² copper!
+If ordering from JLCPCB, you must choose 0.12mm FPC thickness in order to select 0.5oz/in² copper.
 - A steel solderpaste stencil with etching or electropolishing is highly recommended for assembly.
 JLCPCB is a good source.
 - If you intend to program the SPI flash in-system, do not place R6.